There are two Mathematical Sciences departments at Western Univeristy:

 No application will be considered until it is complete.
 The applicant must ensure that all documents (i.e. transcripts, letters of reference, test results) are submitted by the deadline (see below).
 Completed applications will be evaluated by the program, which makes the admission decision.
-The School of Graduate and Postdoctoral Studies sends out offers of admission and handles all administrative aspects of registration.
 Applicants are encouraged to contact individual faculty members to discuss their research interests and possible research projects where applicable.
 However, individual faculty members do not directly admit students.

 For admission to the Master’s program, applicants must possess a four-year degree from an accredited university.
-We require at least a 70% (B) overall average in the last two full-time years of the undergraduate degree.
-Equivalent qualifications may be considered based on the standards of the discipline or profession.
 Applicants already holding an M.Sc. degree may also be considered for our M.Sc. program.

 If you are interested in visiting the department after submitting your application, please contact us to make arrangements.
 In some cases, we can provide partial financial support.